ArcherHuang/Examples-of-Azure-Digital-Twins/README.md

 | Indoor-Map-Files | Azure Indoor Maps will need to be uploaded as DWG files, which is AutoCAD's standard format. |

 # How to use
-The following instructions will get you a copy of the project and the setting needed to run the back-end server on your local machine.
+The following instructions will get you a copy of the project and the setting needed to run the proxy & dashboard server on your local machine.

 ### Prerequisites
  * Front-End & Back-End